+ est. £1460.75

 After raising our initial target of £50,000 to commission the statue for Dr Elsie Inglis on the Royal Mile, we are stunned by the current rise in the costs for bronze to create a statue.

-The site of the statue will be at 219 High Street on Edinburgh’s historic Royal Mile where her hospice opened its doors in 1904 to the city’s poorest women and babies.
+The site of the statue will be at the High Street location on Edinburgh’s historic Royal Mile where her hospice where Dr Inglis worked tirelessly for the ordinary women and children of Edinburgh.
+This will be the first statue of a woman on the Royal Mile amongst a dozen, honouring men.

 How you can get involved

-To be a part of our historic campaign, you can contribute now to our Crowdfunder by clicking the ‘support us’ link.
+To be a part of our historic campaign, you can contribute now to our Crowdfunder by clicking the ‘donate’ link.

 History of the Campaign